cisagov/manage.get.gov/.github/pull_request_template.md

     echo "Code goes here"
     ```

-    Example 2: if the PR was to add a new link with a redirect, this section could simply say go to /path/to/start/page.
-Click the blue link in the <insert location> and see the user is redirected to <propper end location>
+    Example 2: If the PR was to add a new link with a redirect, this section could simply be:
+    -go to /path/to/start/page
+    -click the blue link in the <insert location>
+    -notice user is redirected to <proper end location>
 -->

 ## Code Review Verification Steps